 Limits of Information

 All contacts with University Counseling Services are strictly confidential in accordance with Iowa state privacy laws.
 Records are not available to individuals or agencies, either on or off campus, without a student’s specific written permission.
 UCS records are kept separately from medical records and academic records.
 By law and by professional codes of ethics, confidentiality is only broken by a counselor when 1) the student is in imminent danger of harm to self or others 2) a therapist suspects abuse or neglect of a child under the age of 18 or other dependent or 3) a court orders a record.
 Even in these cases, we try our best to work with the student in communicating this information to other parties.
 In accordance with university policy, UCS records are destroyed after seven years.
+For more detailed information regarding confidentiality, please click here.

 What We Can Do